 The Arc's size makes it perfect for road warriors, yet it is still comfortable to use for long period of time.
 The intuitive touch sensitive sensor bar also works well too but the mouse lacks forward and backward thumb buttons that might deter some.

-While the overall shape and appearance is very similar to that of the original, the all new Arc Touch is not simply a product refresh with one new feature.
+While the overall shape and appearance are very similar to that of the original, the all-new Arc Touch is not simply a product refresh with one new feature.
 In what is a very bold move, this mouse is almost completely different in all the key areas.
 Please don’t get me wrong, on a quick cursory glance the two generations of Arc mice do look very similar.
-They have the same overall “arc” design where only the front and back of the mouse actually touch and thus have very similar ergonomics and handling characteristics; but in the actual function of this mouse they are radically different.
+They have the same overall “arc” design where only the front and back of the mouse actually touch and thus have very similar ergonomics and handling characteristics, but in the actual function of this mouse, they are radically different.

 As an added bonus when you fold it flat or pop it back up into position this action acts as a on/off switch turning off (or on) the mouse.
 MS claims you can get upwards of 6 months off of one set of batteries.
 Even better is the fact that it uses standard AAA batteries which are not only easy to replace but easy to find at even a gas station late on a Saturday night.